icteam-spa/ansible-conda/README.md

 - version
         A specific version of a library to install [Default: None]

+- force
+        When True force install even if package already exists or remove package ignoring deps

 Notes:  Requires conda to already be installed.
 Will look under the home
         directory for a conda executable.
 ```